-Formal Medical Reimbursement Plans - Tax Treatment
+Formal Medical Reimbursement Plans - tax treatment

 To summarize, formal medical reimbursement plans are:

-Tax deductible to the employer, similar to premiums paid for group health insurance premiums.
+- Free of payroll taxes (FICA), like premiums paid for group health insurance premiums.

-Tax-free to employees.
+- Tax-free to employees.
 Reimbursements are not taxable income, and not included on the employee’s W2.

-Must comply with applicable rules and reforms.
+- Must comply with applicable rules and reforms.

 If you offer employees reimbursement for medical expenses without a formal plan, reimbursements are treated as taxable income.